ibm-messaging/kafka-connect-rabbitmq-source/README.md

 Create a new queue `rabbitmq_test`.

+### Kafka Record Key

+When sending message to RabbitMQ, include the key from the Kafka record in the headers as "keyValue".
+(Only string keys are supported at the moment)
+If used in combination with JDBC sink connector, include the ID field name as "keyName" in the headers as well (e.g. "transationId").
+The keyName will be used as the primary key when inserting a record.

 ## Testing

 Publish a new item to your RabbitMQ queue `rabbitmq_test` from the http://localhost:15672 webui console.